2.4 Timing, Sequence, and Verbal Description Discipline

 Key Takeaways

-• Sequence memory is a performance skill; candidates should practice in the same order they will execute.
+• Sequence is itself a performance skill, so candidates should rehearse each method in the exact order they will execute it.

 Time and Order Are Part of the Work